Author: Rebecca Ting

-The novel coronavirus (COVID-19) is part of the large family of coronaviruses, is caused by severe acute respiratory syndrome coronavirus (SARS-CoV-2) and is typically found within animals (BCCDC, 2020).
-This virus emerges from their natural host to humans, causing respiratory-related illness, such as acute respiratory distress syndrome, pneumonia, asthma or lung cancer (BCCDC, 2020).
+The novel coronavirus (COVID-19) is part of the large family of coronaviruses, is caused by severe acute respiratory syndrome coronavirus (SARS-CoV-2), and is typically found within animals (BCCDC, 2020).
+This virus emerges from its natural host to humans, causing respiratory-related illness, such as acute respiratory distress syndrome, pneumonia, asthma, or lung cancer (BCCDC, 2020).
 COVID-19 is a novel virus that was first discovered in December 2019 in Wuhan, Hubei, China (Wu et. al., 2020).

 SARS-CoV-2 is a positive sense single-stranded RNA with 5’cap and 3’UTR poly (A) tale, the virus contain a spike glycoproteins on its envelope which give the coronaviruses its crown-like appearance and facilitate its penetration to the host cell (Mohamadian et. al., 2021, Majumder et. al., 2021).

 The replication of SARS-CoV-2the COVID-19 is quite similar to the rest of the viruses as it requires a host cell and in general it undergoes the normal replication process starting with attaching its spike glycoproteins to the angiotensin converting enzyme 2 (ACE2) receptor protein at the surface of the host cell membrane that facilitates its invasion, followed by uncoating, replication and finally the release step (Majumder, et. al., 2021)